Lioryona1/UbiqPred/README.md

 # UbiqPred
 Our project goal was to develop a model that finds Ubiquitin binding domain (UBDs).
-We refined a an end-to-end, interpretable geometric deep learning model called ScanNet https://github.com/jertubiana/ScanNet
+We refined an end-to-end, interpretable geometric deep learning model called ScanNet, you can see it here: https://github.com/jertubiana/ScanNet

 In this repository there are a couple of modules: